You may have to wait before your payments start.

 Liquid assets waiting period

 Your waiting period may be longer if you and your partner have enough money to live on for a while.
-This includes money you have in bank accounts, financial investments and term deposits.
+This includes money in bank accounts, financial investments and term deposits.

 Read more about the liquid assets waiting period.

-We can’t pay you when you have received some other form of payment from your former employer when that job ended.
-This could be a payment for sick leave, annual leave, termination of employment or redundancy.
+We can’t pay you when you've received some other form of payment from your former employer when that job ended.
+This includes a payment for sick leave, annual leave, termination of employment or redundancy.

 Read more about the income maintenance period.